Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

 ### 2.3 The PWK lab

 At some point you will be ready to start the PWK course.
-Perhaps after going through most of the list of boxes on HackTheBox. mentioned before.
+Perhaps after going through most of the list of boxes on HackTheBox mentioned above.
 If you got a VIP subscription and managed to get your hands dirty, all the better.